dkirkby/E4S/doppler-pendulum.md

  - Remove the rubber band around the string and practice swinging the pendulum with the upper piece held a fixed distance above the floor.
 Aim for only a small gap (10-20cm) between the bottom of the pendulum arc and the floor.
  - Estimate the distance from the pivot point to the microphones, i.e. the length of your pendulum.
- - Pick a distance between 40-60cm and measure this out on the floor.
-This will be the horizontal distance between your pendulum pivot point and the tone generator.
+ - Mark a point on the floor that your pivot will be hand held above.
+Mark a distance about 60cm away, which is where you will launch the pendulum from.
+It is not necessary to measure this distance precisely.
+ - Mark a distance of about 40cm away from the pivot, towards the 60cm mark.
+Place your tone generator at this point (but leave it quiet for now).
+It is not necessary to measure this distance precisely.
  - The procedure to start collecting data with the USER button is the same as before, but you also have the option to press the USER button a second time to stop collecting data before it stops automatically after 64s.
  - One person holds the pivot point as steady as possible.
  - The other person holds the PSoC6 module and battery assembly out at an angle, ready to press the button then launch.
 You should launch from the same side as your tone generator, and starting a bit beyond it.
 Remember that data collection does not start for 5s after you press the button.